2i2c-org/team-compass/business-development/crm.md

 Do not use it for mass marketing or cold outreach to people who haven't opted in.
 :::

+(hubspot:segment:member-updates)=

+### Member Updates segment

+Use the [Member Updates segment](https://app-na2.hubspot.com/contacts/242496330/objectLists/79/filters) to reach all contacts that should get regular 2i2c member updates.
+It captures contacts associated with a community or deal in an active sales stage, plus contacts labeled as strategic contacts.

+Member updates are periodic e-mails to representatives of our member communities about 2i2c news that affects them, such as service changes, new capabilities, and organizational updates.
+They are distinct from [our public newsletter](../marketing/mailinglist.md), which goes to anyone who signs up.

 ## How to log into the HubSpot admin account

 We have an admin account that gives the whole team edit access to our HubSpot data.